resanul/Ready-BEP20-token/README.md

-REMIX EXAMPLE PROJECT
+Ready-BEP20-token

+I create this project based on some big existing project like Safemoon, SafeMars .
+Language: Solidity , IDE: Remix

-Remix example project is present when Remix loads very first time or there are no files existing in the File Explorer.
+Remix project is present when Remix loads very first time or there are no files existing in the File Explorer.
 It contains 3 directories:

 1. 'contracts': Holds three contracts with different complexity level, denoted with number prefix in file name.